 The requested validity, specified in minutes, of the access_token value for implicit grants or refresh_token value for authorization grants.
 For implicit grants, the default validity of the access_token value is 120 minutes.
 The expiration parameter, if specified, overrides the validity period up to a maximum of 20,160 minutes (two weeks).

-For authorization grants, the default validity of access_tokens is 30 minutes and cannot be increased.
+For authorization grants, the default validity of the access_token is 30 minutes and cannot be increased.
 The default validity of the refresh_token is 20160 minutes (2 weeks).
-The expiration parameter, if specified, overrides the validity period of refresh_tokens up to a max of 90 days.
+The expiration parameter, if specified, overrides the validity period of the refresh_token up to a max of 90 days.

 Organization administrators can specify the maximum validity period of tokens for their organization that supersedes the expiration parameter through the maxTokenExpirationMinutes parameter.
 An access_token can become invalid before it expires, as when a user changes their password.
 When it expires or is invalid, an error response similar to the following will be returned: